Allanrfox/Dell-PowerEdge-T30-Hackintosh/README.md

 **Warning**, This EFI won't work unless you make all of the UEFI modifications.If you're not up for that, you'll need to add ```npci=0x2000``` to your boot args, enable ```KernelPm``` and ```AppleIntelCPUPM``` in your config.plist, DO be warned monterey will mostlikely won't display post XNU.

-. below here I leave you with cstrouses' work on disabling CFG Lock and co. on BIOS 1.6.0
+Below here I leave you with cstrouses' work on disabling CFG Lock and co. on BIOS 1.6.0

 1. **Disable CFG Lock**
 ```setup_var 0xAF 0x0```